-2.5 Alternatives
+2.3 Alternatives

-This section should describe feasible alternatives within the proposed Project, including the option of taking no action i.e. of not building power stations.
+This section should describe feasible alternative corridors for the proposed Project, as well as the option of taking no action i.e. of not building the rail link.
 Alternatives should be discussed in sufficient detail to enable an understanding of reasons for preferring certain options and courses of action and rejecting others.
 Reasons for selecting preferred options should be delineated in terms of technical, commercial, social and natural environment aspects.
 In particular, discussion of reasonably practicable alternatives to the Project should include:

 - Alternative routes considered, aided by maps and diagrams.
-The Route options highlighting the preferred route, should be shown on topographical maps at a suitable scale. - The rationale for selection of the preferred corridor and reasons other options were rejected. - Alternative power station sites investigated. - The rationale fore the selection of the preferred sites and reasons the others were rejected.
+The Route options highlighting the preferred route, should be shown on topographical maps at a suitable scale. - The rationale for selection of the preferred corridor and reasons other options were rejected.